sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 });
 ```

+## Gracful shutdown

+`adapter-node` will by default gracefully shutdown the HTTP server when a `SIGTERM` or `SIGINT` signal is received.
+It does this by calling [`server.close`](https://nodejs.org/api/http.html#serverclosecallback), [`server.closeIdleConnections`](https://nodejs.org/api/http.html#servercloseidleconnections) and [`server.closeAllConnections`](https://nodejs.org/api/http.html#servercloseallconnections) under the hood.
+This will

+1. finish requests that have already been made but not received a response yet
+2. reject new requests
+3. close connections once they become idle
+4. finally close any remaining connection that are still active after `SHUTDOWN_TIMEOUT` seconds

+> If you want to customize this shutdown logic you can use a [custom server](#custom-server).

 ## Troubleshooting

-### Is there a hook for cleaning up before the server exits?
+### Is there a hook for cleaning up before the app exits?

 There's nothing built-in to SvelteKit for this, because such a cleanup hook depends highly on the execution environment you're on.
-For Node, you can use its built-in `process.on(...)` to implement a callback that runs before the server exits:
+For Node, you can use its built-in `process.on(...)` to implement a callback that runs before the app exits:

 ```js
 // @errors: 2304 2580